North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Miami has combined with its opponents to score more than 63 points in one game this season.
+- Miami and its opponents have combined to score more than 63 points in one game this season.

-- The combined points per game average of the two teams, 65.9, is 2.9 points above Saturday's over/under.
+- The combined points per game average of the two teams, 65.9, is 2.9 points more than Saturday's over/under.

-- This contest's total is 9.3 points more than the 53.7 these two squads combine to surrender per game this season.
+- This contest's over/under is 9.3 points greater than the 53.7 these two squads combine to surrender per game this season.

-- The average total in Tar Heels games this season is 66.8, 3.8 points above Saturday's over/under of 63.
+- The average total in Tar Heels games this season is 66.8, 3.8 points more than Saturday's over/under of 63.

-- In 2021, games involving the Hurricanes have averaged a total of 58.5 points, 4.5 fewer than this game's set over/under.
+- The 63 over/under in this game is 4.5 points higher than the 58.5 average total in Hurricanes games this season.

 North Carolina Stats and Trends